Psalm 22 - overcomer - My God, My God, Why hast Thou forsaken Me?

 "My promises" that the Lord will pay in the church are all the promises in the Old Testament, especially His New Covenant (Jer 30:31-34; Heb 8:6-13; 11:13; Rom 15:8; 2 Cor 1:20; 6:18; Gal 3:16-18; 2 Pet 1:2-4).

-The resurrected Lord does not just pay His promises, but while He pays His promises, He is near to those who fear God.
+The resurrected Lord does not just pay His promises, but He does so in front of, or in the view of (Ps 78:12; 116:14,18) those who fear God.
+Our fear of God enables us to see Christ today fulfilling His promises in the church.
 A great promise is that He will be near us (Matt 28:20; Eph 2:12-13).
 He was forsaken by God for us, so that He would always be near us.

 v26 - The Lord's promises that He pays in the church are not enumerated here.
 They are enumerated throughout the Old Testament.
 The results of Him paying His promises are: